iammehedi4201/Mogosh-Magician-/Readme.md

     {
       gender: "Female",
       age: { $gte: 18, $lte: 30 },
-      interests: "Coking", // interest is `array of string `so we check that the value is in `interest` field  or not by putting it's value.we don't need any map or loop
+      interests: "Cooking", // interest is `array of string `so we check that the value is in `interest` field  or not by putting it's value.we don't need any map or loop
     },
     { age: 1, gender: 1, interests: 1 }
   )